Flooding in First Nations communities

 • Old Massett Village Council

-• ISC's regional infrastructure unit is working in coordination with its emergency management unit on various flood response and recovery efforts from the 2020 freshet season, 2020 coastal storm events, atmospheric rivers, 2021 coastal storm events, atmospheric rivers events and related 2021 riverine flood event along the Nicola River system
+ISC is working on various flood response and recovery efforts from the 2020 freshet season, 2020 coastal storm events, 2021 coastal storm events, atmospheric river events and the related 2021 riverine flood event along the Nicola River system.

 Yukon